betterwebleon/slovenian-list/README.md

 <h3>English</h3>

 [Slovenian List](https://raw.githubusercontent.com/betterwebleon/slovenian-list/master/filters.txt) is regional list primarily intended for uBlock Origin.
 The list consists mostly of static cosmetic filters and a few tracking filters.
-Among others, there are **[100 most popular Slovenian websites](http://www.moss-soz.si/si/rezultati_moss/obdobje/)** included in this list.
+Among others, it includes **[the most popular Slovenian websites](https://www.moss-soz.si/rezultati/)**.

 The list is **intended for simple users** with a set-and-forget approach.
 It is a complementary list, so it should be used together with other filter lists.
 In the case of uBlock Origin, Slovenian list can be found in settings within "*3rd-party filters*" tab (among regional lists), where it is titled "*SVN: Slovenian List*".
 If you have any suggestions or issues to report, please do it [here](https://github.com/betterwebleon/slovenian-list/issues) or write an [e-mail](mailto:betterweb.leon@outlook.com).
 ***